Embiid scores 27, leads Sixers past Knicks 101-95

+NEW YORK (AP) — Philadelphia coach Brett Brown made a case for why Ben Simmons should be considered for a spot on the NBA’s All-Defensive team before Friday’s game in New York.

+Simmons went out and backed Brown’s talk with a pair of steals in the second half, including a game-clinching play down the stretch for the short-handed 76ers.

-NEW YORK (AP) — Joel Embiid had 27 points and 17 rebounds, James Ennis III scored 18 of his 20 points in the second half, and the Philadelphia 76ers overcame a sluggish start and beat the New York Knicks 101-95 on Friday night.
+Joel Embiid had 27 points and 17 rebounds, James Ennis III scored 18 of his 20 points in the second half, and Philadelphia overcame a sluggish start and beat the Knicks 101-95.

+“The league better pay attention to him defensively,” Brown said of Simmons.
+“How can he not be discussed amongst the league’s better defensive players?
+He guards five men, point guards, twos and threes.
+He’s kind of a Swizz army knife in that regard.”

-Tobias Harris scored 19, and Ben Simmons chipped in 16 points, including a game-sealing steal and dunk late in the fourth quarter for the 76ers, who have won two straight and six of seven.
+Tobias Harris scored 19, and Simmons chipped in 16 points for the 76ers, who have won two straight and six of seven.

 Julius Randle had 22 points and 10 rebounds, and Marcus Morris Sr. scored 20 points for the Knicks, who have lost a season-high five straight.